 With his many achievements and accolades, from several industry lifetime achievement awards to his 2000 induction into the Illinois Senior Citizen's Hall of Fame, and 2004 Leonardo da Vinci Award of Excellence for Entrepreneur by the Sons of Italy, America, Tony was always counsel-emeritus.

-Tony passed on in January 2020, but his vision, character and image will always be the touchstone of Perry Group, Ltd.
+Tony passed on in January 2020 at 88 years old, but his vision, character and image will always be the touchstone of Perry Group, Ltd.